-Mr. Springer stated that, at the launching of the Net Zero Energy Roadmap, BED staff met with community stakeholders to get a sense of what their understanding was of the net zero concept, their thoughts on some of the work that we were doing, what areas they saw for additional outreach and improvements, such as marketing and letting customers know about some of these opportunities.
-At that time, we had a plan to get back together with this group but, due to COVID, we were unable to meet.
-The September 10 meeting has been scheduled to reconvene this group and continue to get feedback about how they view the Net Zero Energy Roadmap and initiatives.
+Mr. Springer stated that at the launching of the Net Zero Energy Roadmap we met with some community stakeholders to get a sense of what their understanding was of the net zero concept, their thoughts on some of the work that we were doing, what areas they saw for additional outreach and improvements, such as marketing and letting customers know about some of these opportunities.
+At that time we had a plan to get back together with this group but due to COVID we were unable to meet.
+The September 10 meeting has been scheduled to reconvene this group and continue to get feedback along with how they view the Net Zero Energy Roadmap and initiatives.

-Mr. Springer stated that this is not a public meeting, but rather an event being hosted at Hula to allow us to see some of the renewable energy initiatives going on at that facility.
-Mr. Springer stated that, in the next few months, he plans to bring some of the BED Leadership Team to the Hula campus and, at that time, will extend the invitation to members of the Commission who are interested in attending.
+Mr. Springer stated that this is not a public meeting, this event is being hosted at Hula which will allow us to see some of the renewable energy initiatives going on at that facility.
+Mr. Springer stated that the in the next few months he plans to bring some of the BED Leadership Team to the Hula campus and at that time will extend the invitation to members of the Commission who are interested in attending.

-Commissioner Stebbins asked for more information regarding BED's participation with Leadership Champlain on local business owner perceptions of electric vehicle (EV) charging stations and also asked for additional information on the funding to support geothermal test wells.
+Commissioner Stebbins asked for more information regarding BED's participation with Leadership Champlain on local business owner perceptions of electric vehicle charging stations and also asked for additional information on the funding to support geothermal test wells.

 Mr. Gibbons stated that he was part of the Leadership Champlain phone call and stated that there was a group at Leadership Champlain that completed a series of survey outreach questions for business owners about barriers and experiences around EV charging.
 Mr. Gibbons stated that a lot of the survey questions were very similar to a survey that BED's intern worked on this summer regarding residential charging.
-The department is looking at the possibility of taking the Leadership Champlain survey and marrying it with EV charging guide for multi-family dwellings that the intern worked on to create an EV charging guide for business owners.
+The department is looking at the possibility of taking the Leadership Champlain survey and marry it with EV charging guide for multi-families that the intern worked on and create an EV charging guide for business owners.

-Mr. Springer stated that, since our last meeting, we have received the order from the Public Utility Commission to approve our proposals for Act 151.
-This includes the ability to continue our Green Stimulus incentives through 2023.
-We also have new programs and initiatives that are part of that filing, including one initiative that addresses the concept that geothermal drilling and testing can be expensive and, depending on the proposed site, may be prohibitive for some.
-We will have funding in reserve to support geothermal test wells that will help customers know if their sites are appropriate for geothermal.
-If so, we will have additional incentives that will help further with the project.
+Mr. Springer stated that since our last meeting we have received the order from the Public Utility Commission to approve our proposals for Act 151.
+This includes the ability to continue our Green Stimulus Incentives through 2023.
+We also have new programs and initiatives that is part of that filing, one of these initiatives is the concept that geothermal drilling and testing can be expensive and depending on the site which may be prohibitive for some.
+We will have some funding in reserve to support geothermal test wells that will let a customer know if their site is appropriate for geothermal and if so we will have some additional incentives that will help further with the project.